Debrett's: John Debrett

-John Debrett (8 January 1753 – 15 November 1822) was the London-born son of Jean Louys de Bret, a French cook of Huguenot extraction and his wife Rachel Panchaud.
-As a boy of thirteen, John Debrett was apprenticed to a Piccadilly bookseller and publisher, Robert Davis.
-He remained there until 1780, when he moved across Piccadilly to work for John Almon, bookseller and stationer.
-John Almon edited and published his first edition of The New Peerage in 1769, and went on to produce at least three further editions.
+Debrett (8 January 1753 – 15 November 1822) was born in London to Jean Louys de Bret, a Huguenot-French cook and Rachel Panchaud.
+His father worked for the Earl of Ilchester.
+After apprenticeship with bookseller and publisher Robert Davis.
+In 1780, he moved across Piccadilly to work for journalist and publisher John Almon, who, in 1769, edited and published the first edition of The New Peerage.